SPFL announce Scottish football clubs invited to play national anthem before matches

-SPFL announce Scottish football clubs invited to play national anthem before matches as scheduled resumes this weekend
+SPFL announce Scottish football clubs invited to play national anthem before matches as schedule resumes this weekend

-There are four top-flight fxtures scheduled on Saturday with a further two games on Sunday.
+There are four top-flight fixtures scheduled on Saturday with a further two games on Sunday.

 The Scottish Professional Football League and Scottish FA have invited clubs to play the national anthem as fixtures resume as normal this week, with four Premiership games due to take place on Saturday with a further two scheduled on Sunday.